xiyu1984/one-nft-one-funny/README.md

 # PunStar
 # Introduction
 PunStar is a social platform based on funny. punStar participants are called "Punsters" (an NFT) and they can share their funny things in the form of "Duanji" (an NFT).
-Each person can express their preference for a "Duanji", which can stimulate the construction of social relationships between participants.
-In addition, we have created advertising mechanisms to demonstrate the interesting executable capabilities based on Flow's unique resource mechanism, which will be a great improvement for NFTs.
+Each person can express their preference for a "Duanji", which can stimulate the construction of social relationships between participants and let it possible to estimate the "funny index" of each "Punster".
+The "Punsters" can make content promotions(e.g. publish ads) based on their relationship constructed in PunStar, which needs to satisfy some restrictions based on the "funny index" first.
+We use Flow's unique mechanism to coalesce social relationships, content promotion, and some other practical abilities into NFT, which is a great enhancement to the existing NFT, allowing NFT to be more realistic and of greater practical value.

 ## Highlights
 * **Assetization of social relationships**